eCommerce Bookkeeping: Everything You Need to Know

 • Leverage data to increase customer lifetime value

-However, the biggest benefit is to keep your business afloat.
+However, the biggest benefit is to keep your business afloat and put it on the best path for future growth!.

 As we mentioned earlier, the number one reason eCommerce businesses go out of business is a lack of cash flow.